python/devguide/testing/new-buildbot-worker.rst

 tend to exist because some individual championed them, made them a reality, and is committed to maintaining them.

 Anyone can contribute a buildbot to the fleet.
-This chapter describes how to go about setting up a buildbot worker, getting it added, and some hints about buildbot maintenance.
+This document describes how to go about setting up a buildbot worker, getting it added, and some hints about buildbot maintenance.